MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-03.md

 ## Overview

-In this tutorial, you will learn how to customize and configure the MRTK profiles.
+In this tutorial, you will learn how to customize and configure the <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank">Mixed Reality Toolkit (MRTK)</a> profiles.

 This particular example will show you how to hide the spatial awareness mesh by changing the settings of the Spatial Mesh Observer.
 However, you may follow these same principles to customize any setting or value in the MRTK profiles.